kalle07/raw-txt-snippet-creator/README.md

 * Only windows tested!
 * Only txt files, tested with 2MB (one large book) ~10-20sec
 * Choose one txt file or a whole folder
-* Type a buzzword or more, with AND its connected with in a distance
+* Type a buzzword or more, only with AND (second search field) its connected with in a "distance option"
-* All matches found are cut out as a snippet
+* All matches found are cut out as a snippet (in % 0.3 before and 0.7 after the keyword)
 * All overlaped snippets ar merged
 * Two search options "usual wildcard" and "fuzzy-search"<br>
 (wildcard search If you have the word “friendship” and search for “friend” it will not be found.
 You should use “friend*”. "?" is only one character like usual.)<br>